 The best accountants are able to effectively communicate, use the most advanced technologies, and are able to set and achieve lofty goals.
-Therefore, a good accounting logo design should be able to communicate these traits.
+Therefore, a good accounting logo should be able to communicate these traits.
 A logo is the face of the business.
 It is the identity people assign to the firm before they have even met anyone associated with it.
-Here is how to choose the right logo for your firm, software Development Company, or CPA business.
+Here is how to choose the right logo for your accounting, bookkeeping, or CPA business.

 Logo Design Must Capture Attention

 The overabundance of advertising, both online and offline, in today’s world can cause sensory overload to the viewers.
 Busy logos simply blend into the crowd, whereas a simple, understated, yet powerful logo stands apart from the rest.
-The logo must reflect the services offered, whether it be an accounting firm, logo for a software company, or a certified public accounting logo.
+The logo must reflect the services offered, whether it be a logo for an accounting firm, a bookkeeper, or a certified public accountant.

 Designs start out as a sketch before being finished on the computer

 The best logos are professional and powerful, conveying prestige and integrity, yet simple enough not to look garish or cartoonish.
 There are some critical elements that go into such designs, including shapes and colors.
 The combination of shapes and colors within the logo should reflect not just your industry, but the individual personality of the firm itself.